oshawkat/CarND-Behavioral-Cloning-P3/writeup.md

 I also experimented with much larger and more complex network architectures, including one inspired by the *[End to End Learning for Self-Driving Cars]*(http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) paper.
 Their 5 layer CNN ultimately proved ineffective for my task as the car generally ended up under-steering in the curves.
 Liberal application of dropout and L2 regularization helped to reduce overfitting but training times were still quite long (~4 minutes per epoch).
 Both the training and validation accuracy, even without any overfitting prevention techniques, were much higher than even a single layer CNN.

+In the end, the optimal solution was to revert back to a simpler model, a single layer CNN, and increase the quantity of raw (ie non-augmented) training data.
+Specifically, the model consistently under-steered around the turn after the bridge but recording some recovery data, as well as nominal data around the track in the opposite direction, solved this issue.

 #### 2. Final Model Architecture

-In the end, I returned to a simple, single layer CNN architecture as it provided similar or better driving performance relative to other tested architectures while being the simplest and fastest to train (~42 s/epoch).
+In the end, I returned to a simple, single layer CNN architecture as it provided similar or better driving performance relative to other tested architectures while being the simplest and fastest to train (~80 s/epoch).
 No dropout or regularization was required to prevent overfitting

-**TODO** add model diagram

 ![alt text][image4]

 #### 3. Creation of the Training Set & Training Process

-I did not record any new driving data in the simulator and instead chose to use the Udacity provided dataset along with my own augmentation.
+I originally did not record any new driving data in the simulator and instead chose to use the Udacity provided dataset along with my own augmentation.
+After suffering through under-steer issues, I decided to record some recovery data around the turn that was causing issues (left turn after the bridge) as well as nominal data, driven clock-wise.
 20% of the data was reserved for the validation set to ensure that the models do no overfit.
-A sample of the original training data, along with steering angles, is shown below
+A sample of the training data, along with steering angles, is shown below

 ![alt text][image1]